microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverycase-list-noncustodialdatasources.md

 doc_type: "apiPageType"
 ---

-# List ediscoveryNoncustodialDataSource
+# List ediscoveryNoncustodialDataSources
 Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [non-custodial data sources](../resources/security-ediscoverynoncustodialdatasource.md) objects and their properties.
+Get a list of the [non-custodial data sources](../resources/security-ediscoverynoncustodialdatasource.md) and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).